nlytx/nlytx-nlp/README.md

 //The profile method is blocking and for testing only. val doc:Document = ap.profile("This is a test document.")

-//Check the doc has been annotated val success:Boolean = doc.tokenCount==6
+//Check the doc has been tokenised val success:Boolean = doc.tokenCount==6
 ```